Diving in Zavora

 You might also encounter some legendary sharks (white tip reef shark, zambezi (bull), etc.) and sometimes we are lucky enough to cross paths with a majestic whale shark.
-Bottlenose and humpback dolphins are also commonly seen.
+Bottlenose and spinner dolphins are also commonly seen.

 Zavora also has two wrecks – one lying at 53m for technical divers (the Klipfontein) and another, (Rio Sainas) at 32m for recreational divers where we can commonly see huge brindle bass.

 All in all, Zavora has so much to offer in terms of diving and we guarantee that you will not be disappointed!